alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 We have detailed docs on [how to deploy an application][how-to-deploy].
 But what happens under the hood?

-When a change is merged to an application's 'master' branch, the corresponding Jenkins job on [CI Jenkins] runs the tests.
-The job was created in the first place by being [added to govuk-puppet][create-jenkins-job], and is configured to use the [govuk-jenkinslib] library to build the project and run the tests.
+When a PR is opened against a GOV.UK repository, the corresponding Jenkins job on [CI Jenkins] runs the tests (although we're gradually [moving to GitHub Actions][github-actions-rfc]).
+The Jenkins jobs are created in the first place by being [added to govuk-puppet][create-jenkins-job], and configured to use the [govuk-jenkinslib] library to build and run the tests.

+The tests report back to the PR as a [GitHub check], though other checks may also be required before the PR can be merged ([govuk-saas-config] defines things such as whether branches must be up to date with 'master' before merging).

-If the tests pass, the job [creates and pushes a git tag][push-tag] to GitHub, then [sends a message][send-deploy-message] to the [deploy Jenkins] environment to build the [govuk-app-deployment] job.
+On merge, the same Jenkins job that ran the tests runs the tests again, then [creates and pushes a git tag][push-tag] to GitHub, then [sends a message][send-deploy-message] to the [deploy Jenkins] environment to build the [govuk-app-deployment] job.
 This clones the repository, checks out the tag and deploys the code to the corresponding nodes on Integration using [Capistrano] (a Ruby-based server automation and deployment tool).
 Capistrano